 Justification: Mason patrol cars run 24/7/365 regardless of extreme heat, cold, ice, snow or any other environmental situations.
-Generally there are no more than (3) officers, including a sergeant, who would need to respond to an emergency at one time.
+Generally, there are no more than (3) officers, including a sergeant, who would need to respond to an emergency at one time.
 By protecting up to (3) patrol vehicles, Mason PD will be in a better position to act and respond regardless of environmental conditions and better protect patrol car and technology investments - which will ultimately better serve our citizens.
 A (3) unit carport located in the police lot would serve this need, and patrol cars can be rotated as needed during unfriendly conditions.

-Project Number: 2019-B9IT: Geographic Information System (GIS) - Phase 3NEW records.
+Project Number: 2019-B9 IT: Geographic Information System (GIS) - Phase 3

+Description: Implement GIS to support asset management (roads, utilities), public safety, planning and decision making but without GIS, staff cannot open or utilize the data as it is intended and still relies on paper maps and records.
 GIS is the industry standard for asset management, planning and decision making that utilizes geospatial data for informed decision making and analysis.
 Phase 3 will include development and implementation of a public online presence, development and implementation of secondary asset inventories and datasets, and completion of city-wide GIS implementation as determined in Phase 1.
-This final phase will correspond with the completion of the City of Mason Masterplan/Zoning/CIP update - improving access to information for development, businesses and property owners.
+This final phase will correspond with the completion of the City of Mason Masterplan/Zoning/CIP update improving access to information for developers, residents, businesses and property owners.